soot-oss/heros/README.md

 ![Logo](logo/heros-logo.png)
 Heros IFDS/IDE Solver
 =====================
 Heros is a generic implementation of an IFDS/IDE Solver that can be plugged into existing, Java-based program analysis frameworks.
-A reference connector exists for the [Soot][1] framework.
+A reference connector exists for the [Soot][1] and [SootUp][9] frameworks.

 Heros...
 * supports solving both IFDS and IDE problems,